manu-peter/kubernetes/README.md

 * kubectl logs POD_NAME --> To Print the logs from a pod .
 * kubectl exec -it POD_NAME -- COMMAND --> To Execute a command inside a container of a pod .

-Deployment and Service Management kubectl get deployments: List all deployments. kubectl describe deployment DEPLOYMENT_NAME: Show detailed information about a deployment. kubectl apply -f FILE.yaml: Apply configuration changes defined in a YAML file. kubectl delete -f FILE.yaml: Delete resources defined in a YAML file. kubectl expose deployment DEPLOYMENT_NAME --port=PORT --target-port=TARGET_PORT: Expose a deployment as a service .
+Deployment and Service Management :

+* kubectl get deployments --> List all deployments .
+* kubectl describe deployment DEPLOYMENT_NAME --> Show detailed information about a deployment .
+* kubectl apply -f FILE.yaml --> Apply configuration changes defined in a YAML file .
+* kubectl delete -f FILE.yaml --> Delete resources defined in a YAML file .
+* kubectl expose deployment DEPLOYMENT_NAME --port=PORT --target-port=TARGET_PORT --> Expose a deployment as a service .

-Namespace Management
+Namespace Management :

-kubectl get namespaces: List all namespaces. kubectl create namespace NAMESPACE_NAME: Create a new namespace. kubectl delete namespace NAMESPACE_NAME: Delete a namespace .
+* kubectl get namespaces --> List all namespaces .
+* kubectl create namespace NAMESPACE_NAME --> Create a new namespace .
+* kubectl delete namespace NAMESPACE_NAME --> Delete a namespace .

-Resource Management
+Resource Management :

-kubectl get services: List all services. kubectl get nodes: List all nodes in the cluster. kubectl describe service SERVICE_NAME: Show detailed information about a service. kubectl top pod: Show resource usage (CPU/Memory) for pods .
+* kubectl get services --> List all services.
+* kubectl get nodes --> List all nodes in the cluster.
+* kubectl describe service SERVICE_NAME --> Show detailed information about a service.
+* kubectl top pod --> Show resource usage (CPU/Memory) for pods .

-Configuration and Scaling
+Configuration and Scaling :

-kubectl scale deployment DEPLOYMENT_NAME --replicas=NUM: Scale a deployment to a specified number of replicas. kubectl rollout status deployment DEPLOYMENT_NAME: Get the rollout status of a deployment. kubectl rollout undo deployment DEPLOYMENT_NAME: Roll back to the previous version of a deployment .
+* kubectl scale deployment DEPLOYMENT_NAME --replicas=NUM --> Scale a deployment to a specified number of replicas .
+* kubectl rollout status deployment DEPLOYMENT_NAME --> Get the rollout status of a deployment .
+* kubectl rollout undo deployment DEPLOYMENT_NAME --> Roll back to the previous version of a deployment .

 Advanced Usage
 kubectl get events: View events in the cluster.